Physics

 Mike Luk, Ph.D.
 '13: Finding a Signal in the Noise

-Mike LukOn his first day in his Ph.D. program at Brown, Mike Luk met a lab partner who would become one of the co-founders of his AI company and shortly thereafter met the other cofounder of the company, who was a postdoc at Brown at the time.
+Mike LukOn his first day in his Ph.D. program at Brown, Mike Luk met a lab partner who would become one of the co-founders of his AI company.
+Shortly after that, he met the company's other co-founder, a postdoctoral researcher at Brown at the time.
 After graduate school, they went off to industry for several years.
-Mike says “During grad school, you always say that you’re going to start a company someday.”
+Mike says, “During grad school, you always say that you’re going to start a company someday.”
 They said just that while at a barbecue several years after grad school.
-Mike laughs at the recollection, saying “We pretty much started the company on Legal Zoom and paid a minimal fee to register an L.L.C.”
+Mike laughs at the recollection, saying, “We pretty much started the company on Legal Zoom and paid a minimal fee to register an L.L.C.”
 He explains that they chose AI because they did data science and physics analytics and so AI seemed to make sense.
 They started with consulting since there were no start-up costs.
 The group subsequently bid on – and landed – several projects and quickly built what Mike refers to as “street credibility” by working for big companies like Staples and L’Oreal.
 They built a website around the successes, and people began to come to them.

 Mike recently volunteered to help Deloitte build learning journeys around AI for the firm and is now the AI Academy dean.
 As a startup, they had to first learn things they had no background in and then train their own people.
 “There was a lot of trial and error,” he says.
 Deloitte approached him with the proposition to bring his knowledge of AI to everyone given his successful experience training his team and the paucity of in-house expertise in this area.
 His role as the dean is to oversee much of the content building, who their partners are in academia and to build an external footprint with clients.
 Mike’s purview is 10 to 20,000 people in AI, with varying levels of experience, from people who don’t have any base of knowledge to those who are advanced.
 One of the key areas that Mike enjoys is influencing large groups of people in the AI learning space.
 He says “We do a lot of theory, how to talk about it with clients, how to run projects and then we get down to the real nitty-gritty, hands-on keyboard.
 The participants run the whole spectrum, from just being colloquially good at it to being able to implement high solutions.”